feponiel/ignite-courses-vault/ignite-nodejs/challenges/challenge-02/README.md

 <img src=".github/daily-diet-banner.svg">

-# Ignite NodeJS Project 02: Daily Diet
+# Ignite NodeJS Challenge 02: Daily Diet REST API
 Daily Diet is a very simple REST API made to help you to control your diet.

 <br />